"Be human" – Exclusive interview with Margot Friedländer

 Explore more thought leadership articles at the Power of Unity hub

 The Allianz Group is one of the world’s leading insurers and asset managers, active in almost 70 countries and serving around 97 million private and corporate customers*.
-Allianz customers benefit from a broad range of personal and corporate insurance services, ranging from property, life and health insurance to assistance services to credit insurance and global business insurance.
-Allianz is one of the world’s largest investors, managing around 764 billion euros** on behalf of its insurance customers.
+Our customers benefit from a broad range of personal and corporate insurance services, including property, life and health insurance, as well as assistance services, credit and global business insurance.
+Recognized for the seventh consecutive year as the number one global insurance brand in Interbrand’s Best Global Brands 2025 ranking, Allianz’s success is built on technology-enabled customer centricity – providing peace of mind, protection, and prevention for our customers and strengthening the resilience of individuals, communities, and societies.
+We are one of the world’s largest investors, managing around 770 billion euros** on behalf of our insurance customers.
 Furthermore, our asset managers PIMCO and Allianz Global Investors manage about 2.0 trillion euros** of third-party assets.
-Thanks to our systematic integration of ecological and social criteria in our business processes and investment decisions, we are among the leaders in the insurance industry in the Dow Jones Sustainability Index.
-In 2025, over 156,000 employees achieved total business volume of 186.9 billion euros and an operating profit of 17.4 billion euros for the Group.
+Thanks to our systematic integration of environmental and social criteria in our business processes and investment decisions, Allianz received an MSCI ESG Rating of AAA (as of March 2026).
+In 2025, our 156,000 dedicated employees achieved a total business volume of 186.9 billion euros and an operating profit of 17.4 billion euros for our shareholders.

-* Customer count reflects Allianz customers in consolidated entities that are part of the customer reporting scope only.
+* As of December 31, 2025.
+Customer count reflects Allianz customers in consolidated entities that are part of the customer reporting scope only

-** As of December 31, 2025.
+.** As of March 31, 2026.

 As with all content published on this site, these statements are subject to our cautionary note regarding forward-looking statements: